 The Mexican peso is the official currency, but American dollars are also commonly accepted.

 Mountain Standard Time.

 Major hotels and restaurants offer purified water.
 Water comes from the surrounding mountains, filtered through natural sand beds.
 Many resorts desalinate and purify their own water on property.
 Bottled water is also readily available.

-The San Jose del Cabo International Airport (SJD) has recently enjoyed a number of upgrades and expansions, including the additions of a second terminal specifically for international flights, to ensure travelers experience the hightest levels of comfort and safety.
+The San Jose del Cabo International Airport (SJD) has recently enjoyed a number of upgrades and expansions, including the additions of a second terminal specifically for international flights, to ensure travelers experience the highest levels of comfort and safety.
 It is located just 20 minutes north of San José and welcomes domestic, international and private or charter flights year-round.
-Los Cabos is both accesible and exciting from United States.
+Los Cabos is both accessible and exciting from the United States.
 Canadians also have easy access with over 60 direct flights from Canada each week.
 The average travel time by air from Canada to Los Cabos is four or six hours from as far east to Toronto and as far west as Vancouver.